abelyoshuara/ears/README.md

 # Machine Learning Path Repository
-This repository used for Data Preprocessing and creating the model for EARS.
-We use android-based on gmaps API and content based filtering for determine the nearest path and recomendation hospital for user.
-At the end of the model , we will transform the model to tflite
+This repository is designed for efficient Data Preprocessing and model creation for EARS (Emergency Assistance and Routing System).
+Our approach involves utilizing an android-based application built on the Google Maps API and employing content-based filtering techniques to determine the nearest path and recommend hospitals to the user.
+To ensure seamless integration, we plan to convert the model into tflite (TensorFlow Lite) format at the final stage.
+This enables the model to be deployed efficiently on resource-constrained devices while maintaining its functionality and accuracy.
 # Work Flow
 1. Data Collecting
 2. Gmaps API Processing